-With Disaster Recovery as a Service (DRaaS) you can combat incidents that arise such as IT disasters, Natural disasters such as hurricanes and earthquakes or man-made disasters such as fires or accidents.
-The tolerance for downtime has decreased as businesses have become more & more reliant on high availability The ability to recovery quickly is paramount.
+With Disaster Recovery as a Service (DRaaS), you can combat incidents that arise such as IT disasters, Natural disasters such as hurricanes and earthquakes, or man-made disasters such as fires or accidents.
+The tolerance for downtime has decreased as businesses have become more & more reliant on high availability The ability to recover quickly is paramount.

 The effects of a disaster can be devastating to a business.
 Many companies fail subsequent to experiencing a significant data loss.
 Disaster recovery is a proactive step can take to avoid such damages and potentially affect earnings.
 Client relationships could be seriously affected should such disasters result in delivery delays or SLAs.

-Recovery time objective for an organisation can be defined as time required to recover files from off site and local backup storage and resuming normal business activity from the time of a failure.
+The recovery time objective for an organization can be defined as the time required to recover files from off-site and local backup storage and resume normal business activity from the time of a failure.
 The RTO is the maximum amount of downtime an organization can handle without being functional.
-A 2 hour RTO on file recovery should not exceed a 2 hour window.
+A 2 hour RTO on file recovery should not exceed a 2-hour window.
 This would be outside of the objective window and cause risk to the company.

 Meeting tighter RTO windows requires positioning secondary data that admins can access it faster.
 Recovery-in-place is one method of restoring data more quickly.
-This technology moves backup data to a live state on the backup appliance, eliminating the need to move data across a network.
-It can protect against storage system and server failure.
+This technology moves back up data to a live state on the backup appliance, eliminating the need to move data across a network.
+It can protect against storage systems and server failures.

-In synchronous replication, secondary storage device at the receiving end acknowledges the changes being received from the primary device.
-After receiving the acknowledgement, the primary device/sender sends an acknowledgement to the server that the data has been written.
+In synchronous replication, the secondary storage device at the receiving end acknowledges the changes being received from the primary device.
+After receiving the acknowledgment, the primary device/sender sends an acknowledgment to the server that the data has been written.
 Data is safely stored on both devices before the server/application sends additional data.
 “Hot” backup site is required to implement this method and it is most effective in combination with “hot” fail-over and Global Server Load Balancing (GSLB) solutions.
-Synchronous replication is considered ideal, when both source and target are in the same data center.
+Synchronous replication is considered ideal when both source and target are in the same data center.

 This method of synchronization is parallel to the “warm” fail-over approach.
 In this method the receiving system acknowledges after a series of changes have been received.
 Implementation of this method can lead to some data loss as well as a reasonable amount of downtime